Lab271/labs-input-viewer/input_viewer/ARCHITECTURE.md

 ## Overview

-HDMI Viewer is a dual Elgato capture card viewer designed for ultrawide displays (6000x1200).
-It displays two camera feeds side by side with configurable spacing and various overlay features.
+Input Viewer is a lightweight video input viewer - OBS without the complexity.
+It displays video capture feeds with configurable layouts and various overlay features.

 ## Entry Point